math-club-donostia/math-club-donostia.github.io/source/index.rst

 Age of participants
 +++++++++++++++++++++

-We mainly focus on the age group from 8 to 18 years, but slightly younger or older participants may also join.
+We mainly focus on the age group from 8 to 18, but slightly younger participants may also join.

 Time and place
 +++++++++++++++